daviddalpiaz/r4sl/02-r-intro.md

 - TODO: general data.frame subsetting

-- TODO: difference between data.frame and tibble subsetting
+- TODO: difference between data.frame (more like matrix) and tibble (more like list) subsetting

 ## Programming Basics